webix-hub/docs/data/api/refs/ui.excelviewer.md

 - api/link/ui.excelviewer_onbeforesort_event.md - fires before sorting dataset
 - api/link/ui.excelviewer_onbeforeunselect_event.md - fired before a cell is unselected
 - api/link/ui.excelviewer_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.excelviewer_onblur_event.md -
+- api/link/ui.excelviewer_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.excelviewer_oncheck_event.md - fires when a checkbox is checked or unchecked in the datatable item
 - api/link/ui.excelviewer_oncolumnresize_event.md - fires when width of column was changed
 - api/link/ui.excelviewer_ondatarequest_event.md - fires when data from the server is requested for linear data structures (List, DataTable, DataView etc.) to implement dynamic data loading
 - api/link/ui.excelviewer_ondataupdate_event.md - fires when data item is in update process
 - api/link/ui.excelviewer_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.excelviewer_ondragout_event.md - fires when a dragged element is moved outside of the droppable area
-- api/link/ui.excelviewer_onfocus_event.md -
+- api/link/ui.excelviewer_onfocus_event.md - fires when a view gets focus
 - api/link/ui.excelviewer_onheaderclick_event.md - occurs after clicking on header
 - api/link/ui.excelviewer_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.excelviewer_onitemdblclick_event.md - fires when a component item was double-clicked